letsencrypt/website/content/en/docs/ipv6.md

 The IPv6 to IPv4 retry only occurs on connection timeouts, not on other types of error.

-For example in the "Common Pitfalls" scenario above a retry will not occur if there is a webserver listening on the IPv6 address, but that webserver is not ready to answer the ACME challenge.
+For example in the scenario above a retry will not occur if there is a webserver listening on the IPv6 address, but that webserver is not ready to answer the ACME challenge.
 In this case there would be no connection timeout accessing the IPv6 address and the challenge will fail without a retry because the incorrect response was returned.

 To keep our CA software simple we only perform an IPv6 to IPv4 retry on the first request when validating "http-01" challenges.
 If you use redirects, the